About Us

 About the Center

-Get to know our Staff and Board of Directors - Click HERE
+Get to know our Board of Directors

-In 1983, a group of Buda area residents began making plans for founding a non-profit association that would benefit the community and older citizens in particular.
 After an organizational meeting on January 24, 1984, the new association elected its first board of directors: Bob Barton, Mary Giberson.
 Sandra Grizzle, Ralph Lancaster, Joe McCracken, Judy Ricketts, Gene Schwartz, Tom Spiller, and Betty Turner.

 In the summer of 1986, Bob Barton deeded a partnership interest in land he owned at Barton Crossing and FM 2770 to the senior citizens, and traded adjoining land to the county, with the requirement that is be leased to Onion Creek Senior Citizens at $100 per year for 20 years.
 County officials then agreed to move a metal building from the old San Marcos Hospital grounds to the site in Buda.
 With the help of the county and the hard work of many members, who donated time and fund-raising efforts, and with the help and generosity of the community, the site was re-worked and building re-furbished so that the third annual membership meeting was held in the new center on March 14, 1987.